Frequently asked questions about the pay subsidy reform

 -

-Eligible costs would not include
+Eligible costs do not include

 - non-wage labour costs payable by the employer